-- Credit Students must fill out the Credit Student Self-Reporting COVID-19 Contact Tracing Form if you tested positive, using a home test, Rapid test, or PCR test (preferred).
-Please self-report so the Student Care Covid Response Team can provide guidance. - Non-Credit Students must fill out the Non-Credit Student Self-Reporting COVID-19 Contact Tracing Form if you tested positive, using a home test, Rapid test, or PCR test (preferred).
-Please self-report so the Student Care Covid Response Team can provide guidance. - Do not come back to campus unless you have received the required approval from College officials.
-Approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the Student Care Covid Response Team. - Regardless of symptoms, follow the Isolation Guidelines on page 6.

-- Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
-Do not go to places where you are unable to wear a mask. - If you must travel during days 6-10, take precautions. - Avoid being around people who are at high risk
+- Fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
+Student links can also be found on the College's COVID-19 Information Page. - Do not come back to campus unless you have received the required approval from College officials.
+Approval must come from Dr. DaVida Anderson, Director of Student Care and Integrity, or the Student Care Covid Response Team. - Regardless of symptoms, follow the Isolation Guidelines on page 6. - Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
+Do not go to places where you are unable to wear a mask. - If you must travel during days 6-10, take precautions. - Avoid being around people who are at high risk.